 Note: make sure that the stones you collect have a smooth surface.
 You don’t want a stone with a rough and/or sharp surface as it can cut through the cloth you put it in.
 Also, they are not comfortable at all.

 Place the desired stones near the campfire (5 – 10 inches away would be ideal).
-Turn them around here in a while like you are doing barbecue and make sure that the center gets heated.
+Turn them around here in a while like you are doing a barbecue and make sure that the center gets heated.
 It will take at least one and ½ hour for the stones to get fully heated.
 You will know it once the stones are too hot to touch.

 Note: never put stones directly in the fire!
 You don’t want charred rocks in your tent, honestly!

 Now, wrap the hot stones in a cloth (again, we recommend socks, as they are the safest for this process!), and you can start putting them in your tent!
-The cloth will keep the stones hot for at least 4 hours and keep your canvas safe from damage.
+The cloth will keep the stones hot for at least 4 hours and protect your canvas from damage.
 Even though hot stones get cold faster than hot water bottles, they release heat much quicker.

 The best positioning for hot stones would be to spread them out in each corner of the tent.
 Make sure that they are away from you to touch them while sleeping.
 Put them around your sleeping bag, and if you are comfortable with extra heat, inside the bag too.